dixent/one-file-test/custom_javascript.md

 1. Grabs the contents of the password `<input>`.
 1. Creates a flag called `failed`, initialized to `false`.
 1. Iterates through each of our regexes and tests each against the password:
-    * If the password fails a test, call `checkFail()` to turn the corresponding rule red.
-Also, set `failed` to `true`.
     * If the password passes a test, call `checkPass()` to turn the corresponding rule green.
 1. Finally, if no rule failed, the password is valid, and we enable the Submit button.

-All we need now are a couple of event listeners.
-Remember how we were unable to use the `focus` event in AMP?
-In `<amp-script>`, we can.
-Whenever the password `<input>` receives the `focus` event, we'll display the rules.
-And whenever the user presses a key in that input, we'll call `checkPassword()`.

 Add these two event listeners to the bottom of `initCheckPassword()`, directly before the closing brace: